matthew-godin/Licode/README.md

 ### Unstable SSL/TLS Support

 As Deno is a recent back-end framework, not everything is stable or well supported.
 SSL/TLS support, i.e., what makes handling HTTPS requests possible, is not well supported yet and requires the _--unstable_ flag when running Deno and it usually doesn't work very well.
+TODO (Is this still an issue, I think Nginx fixed it)

+### The Ubuntu Server

+The Ubuntu server; runs the deno server, runs the go server and may run another server for sandboxing.

+To manage the server you can ssh in with ssh -i keyfile.pem ubuntu@licode.io.

+You will need to add your ip to the white list on AWS

+EC2 -> Instances -> Click the instance -> Security -> Click the security group ->
+Edit the rule for ssh.)

+You will also need the key file.
+AWS only allows one download, so ask me for it then store it somewhere.

+It uses Nginx to forward requests from default ports and with given protocols to the ports that the deno and go servers expect.
+This is managed from /etc/nginx/sites-available/default.
+This is where TLS is handled, i.e. that file specifies our certificate.
+I used certbot from Let's Encrypt to generate the certificate.

+The deno server is run as a systemd service.
+The unit file for this service is found /etc/systemd/system/licode.server.service.
+It specifies the same environment variables specified above, and runs as root in the ~/licode directory.
+It runs on start up and will restart if it crashes.

+The go server(s) will be the same